Piotr-Piwoni/VoxBotanica/README.md

 # VoxBotanica
-A procedural generation framework for creating voxel-based flora using algorithmic plant models and voxel aesthetics.
+**VoxBotanica** is a procedural generation tool developed as part of an Honours Project at **Abertay University**.
+It explores methods for generating voxel-based flora, combining algorithmic plant models with a block-style aesthetic suited for voxel and sandbox games.
+The project aims to streamline the creation of organic assets such as trees and plants, providing developers with a flexible framework that produces visually consistent, game-ready voxel vegetation through procedural techniques inspired by natural growth systems.